-Achievement of the objectives is measured using the strategic non-financial performance criteria from the customer satisfaction index (Net Promoter Score - NPS) and U.i.U.
-Compass (employee satisfaction) and the length of the supplier relationships.
+Achievement of the objectives is measured using the strategic non-financial performance criteria of Net Promoter Score (NPS) and employee turnover and the length of the supplier relationships.

-The KPI for our customers' satisfaction is the internationally acknowledged Net Promoter Score.
+The KPI for customer satisfaction is the internationally recognised NPS.
 It is calculated every year with the involvement of management.
-The 2021 survey was conducted in 15 countries worldwide among all our relevant customer groups (Catering, Restaurants with Service, Restaurants without Service, Retail).
-The Net Promoter Score expresses the extent to which satisfied customers are willing to recommend our products to friends or business partners.
-High scores of nine or ten are awarded to those customers with a positive intention to recommend.
-These are considered active promoters.
-Customers who have given scores of seven and eight are passive and with scores of six or less they are called detractors.
-The NPS is calculated from the percentage of promoters minus the percentage of detractors and is presented on a scale from -100 to 100.
+The 2022 survey was conducted in 15 countries worldwide among all our relevant customer groups (Catering, Restaurants with Service, Restaurants without Service, Retail).
+The NPS expresses the extent to which satisfied customers are prepared to recommend our products to friends or business partners.
+High scores of 9 or 10 are awarded by those customers who intend to make a positive recommendation.
+They are considered to be active promoters.
+Customers who award scores of 7 or 8 are passives, and anyone who provides a rating of 6 or lower is referred to as a detractor.
+The NPS is calculated from the percentage of promoters minus the percentage of detractors and is shown on a scale from -100 to 100.

-Our score of 61 points makes us one of the "best-in-class" companies (NPS of 60 to 80).
+Our score of 64 points (2021: 61) again makes us one of the "best-in-class" companies (NPS of 60 to 80).
+Moreover, we were able to further increase our high score from the previous year despite the supply delays in fiscal 2022.
 By way of comparison: Companies in the food and beverage industry achieved 37 points, those in the manufacturing industry 30 points and B2B companies averaged 32 points.

 The KPI for employee satisfaction is the staff turnover rate, which is determined monthly across the Group and is presented in the monthly reporting.
-Staff loyalty and satisfaction are at a high level.
-One upshot is the strong feeling of loyalty among our workforce measured by this key figure.

-The low employee turnover is testimony to that.
-It was just 8% worldwide in 2021 (2020: 9%).
-The turnover rate across all industries in Germany in the past years has been around 30% (source: https://haufe.de/personal/hr-management/fluktuation-wechselbereitschaft-der-arbeitnehmer-steigt-80-193940.html called on 11 April 2022).
+Staff loyalty and satisfaction as measured by this KPI are at a high level.
+Employee turnover was just 8% worldwide in 2022 (2021: 8%).
+This sustained low figure is testimony to the strong feeling of loyalty among our workforce.
+The turnover rate across all industries in Germany in the past years has been around 30% (source: www.haufe.de/personal/hr-management/fluktuation-wechselbereitschaft-der-arbeitnehmersteigt\80\193940.html called on 22 March 2023).

 We measure the closeness of our ties with suppliers on the basis of the ratio of suppliers with whom we have worked for six or more years.
-In 2021 we had worked with 73% (2020: 80%) of our suppliers for more than 6 years.
+In 2022, we had worked with 78% (2021: 73%) of our suppliers for more than six years.